Deep Nets: What have they ever done for Vision?

 \subsection{Relaxing the Need for Full Supervision}

 A disadvantage of Deep Nets is that they typically need a very large amount of annotated training data, which restricts their use to situations where big data is available.
 But this is not always the case.
-In particular, ``transfer learning'' shows that the features of Deep Nets learned on annotated datasets for certain visual tasks can sometimes be transferred to novel datasets and related tasks, thereby enabling learning with much less data and sometimes with less supervision.
-For example, as mentioned earlier, Deep Nets were first successful for object classification on ImageNet but failed on object detection on the smaller PASCAL dataset.
-This was presumably because PASCAL was not big enough to train a Deep Net but ImageNet was (ImageNet is almost two orders of magnitude larger than PASCAL).
+In particular, transfer learning shows that the features of Deep Nets learned on annotated datasets for certain visual tasks can sometimes be transferred to novel datasets and related tasks, thereby enabling learning with much less data and sometimes with less supervision.
+For example, as mentioned earlier, Deep Nets were first successful for object classification on ImageNet but had previously failed on object detection on the smaller PASCAL dataset.
+This was presumably because PASCAL was not sufficiently large for training a Deep Net, while ImageNet was almost two orders of magnitude larger than PASCAL.
 But researchers quickly realized that it was possible to train a Deep Net for object detection and semantic segmentation on PASCAL by initializing the weights of the Deep Net by the weights of a Deep Net trained on ImageNet \citep{DBLP:conf/cvpr/GirshickDDM14, DBLP:conf/cvpr/LongSD15, DBLP:journals/pami/ChenPKMY18}.
 This also introduced a mechanism for generating proposals, see Figure~\ref{fig:ubernet} (bottom right).
 It wasn't until a few years later when researchers developed specialized architectures to train on PASCAL without the need for pre-training \citep{DBLP:conf/cvpr/JegouDVRB17, DBLP:conf/iccv/ShenLLJCX17}.

 This ability to transfer Deep Net knowledge learned on another domain relates intuitively to the way children learn.
 A child initially learns rather slowly compared to other young animals but at critical periods the child's learning accelerates very rapidly \citep{smith2005development}.
 From the ``dictionary of templates'' perspective, this could happen because after a child has learned to recognize enough objects he/she may have enough building blocks (i.e. deep network filters) to be able to represent new objects in terms of a dictionary of existing templates.
 If so, only a few examples of the new object may be needed in order to do few-shot learning.